 Absolutely!
 Hammered dulcimer is one of the most satisfying instruments to learn because it's easy to make a pleasant sound right from the beginning.
 You can start at any age, and you can have fun with it even if you don't know any music theory and have never played an instrument before.
 And having fun is the entire point!
 You don't have to make a career out of it, you don't have to practice every day (although you might find you want to!), and you don't have to perform for anyone besides yourself if that's what makes you happy.

 If you're looking for a place to start, here are some popular choices from different parts of our price range.
-The Prelude is the smallest and most affordable model, and the Overture is a larger version of the Prelude, combining affordability with a satisfying amount of playing range.
-The D45 is our mid-sized and mid-priced solid-wood model, and the D670 is the "grand piano" of dulcimers, with the biggest sound and the largest range.
+The Overture combines affordability with a satisfying amount of playing range.
+The D45 is our mid-priced solid-wood model, the D550 offers a slightly richer tone and more bass notes, and the D670 is the "grand piano" of dulcimers, with the biggest sound and the largest range.